gchure/phd/src/chapter_05/section_04_results.md

 ### Quantifying the single-cell MscL copy number

-&nbsp;&nbsp;&nbsp;&nbsp;The principal goal of this work is to examine the contribution of a single mechanosensitive channel species to cell survival under a hypo-osmotic shock.
+The principal goal of this work is to examine the contribution of a single mechanosensitive channel species to cell survival under a hypo-osmotic shock.
 While this procedure could be performed for any species of channel, we chose MscL as it is the most well characterized and